Absent Friends: World Premiere Reviews

 Colin himself contributes something psychologically constructive but woefully ill-timed about John being the driver in his marriage and Evelyn having to 'spend most of her time in the back seat'.
 Everyone fidgets and shudders again.
 But the real catalyst is Colin’s insistent serenity, displayed in all its self-righteousness and vanity by a gifted young actor called Christopher Godwin.
 He produces photos of his dead fiancée, remarking how privileged he was to know a 'perfect person': 'just because I’ve been deprived of my happiness,' he adds blithely, 'I don’t envy or begrudge you yours.'
 Half-an-hour of such sanctimony, and they are all feeling very inadequate indeed.
 And when Colin begins to idealise their characters, and sentimentalise their marriages, the gathering storm finally breaks: recrimination, hysteria, everyone running for cover from the marital hail.

-The Norman Conquests (which, in my view, it can’t), Absent Friends should squelch it for good.
+Not very funny, you say?
+Well, Mr Ayckbourn would largely agree.
+He has sometimes been called a cold and uncharitable dramatist; but, even if that accusation survives the present London production of The Norman Conquests (which, in my view, it can’t), Absent Friends should squelch it for good.
 There is, as usual, much that’s unattractive about his characters - and, in Evelyn, the apathy and callousness of a certain segment of the younger generation is memorably exposed.
 Mr Ayckbourn is certainly not an amoral writer: nor is he mocking, gloating, or gratuitously unkind.

-Design For Living, and you’ll rapidly see that, unlike Coward, he allows his people to have feelings, that these feelings can be hurt, and that this is cause for regret.
+Compare the play with, say, Design For Living, and you’ll rapidly see that, unlike Coward, he allows his people to have feelings, that these feelings can be hurt, and that this is cause for regret.
 Indeed, the evening’s climax comes when the wretched, maudlin Colin tells how Paul once stole Diana’s table napkin, to keep as a memento.

 'And now I use it to clean the car,' says Paul irritably at which Diana pours the cream over his head and goes into a long, confused harangue about the evils of marriage before being helped off-stage to what, for a nasty moment, looks like being the madhouse.
 It is a scene handled with admirable maturity, even depth; and, afterwards you aren’t sure whether the ache in your stomach is caused by laughter or something else.
 There are few sadder things than the slow destruction of youthful optimism, not to mention love, trust and other tender shoots: Mr Ayckbourn makes sure we realise it.

 As I write, it occurs to me that I may be over-reacting to him because I expect so little of 'commercial' playwrights.
 Certainly, I find it hard to go along with the senior critic who recently pronounced him the most important find since Pinter.
 And yet who was immeasurably the finest British playwright of the 1890s?
 Not Pinero, not Jones, not the early Shaw, but Wilde.
 Who increasingly seems to stand out from the admittedly barren 1920s, '30s and '40s?
 None but Coward.
-Comic writing, as Dr Johnson observed, often weathers better than 'serious'; and if that sounds too flighty a claim for a newish, youngish dramatist, Mr Ayckbourn must at least be congratulated on showing us something we’d quite forgotten, that it is possible to write amusingly and intelligently for social categories A, B, C1, C2 and D.
+Comic writing, as Dr Johnson observed, often weathers better than 'serious'; and if that sounds too flighty a claim for a newish, youngish dramatist, Mr Ayckbourn must at least be congratulated on showing us something we’d quite forgotten, that it is possible to write amusingly and intelligently for social categories A, B, C1, C2 and D. Absent Friends comes to us in a popular form, the 'farcical comedy'; its characters, with their subtopian accents, could hail from almost any terrace or housing estate in the country; its main concerns are common human ones, matching and dispatching; and its plot is exquisitely judged to give these two themes freedom and scope.
+Because Colin is in mourning, and therefore privileged, the others feel obliged to tolerate his intolerable sallies against their peace of mind.
+Thus, without any offence to credibility, their marriages can be shown in all their pretension and shabbiness, and their constrained, frightened attitudes to death and bereavement simultaneously satirised.
+The result is a memorable attack on several varieties of falsehood."

 (New Statesman, 5 July 1974)